wp-plugins/underconstruction/readme.txt

 * Fixed an issue where single quotes were being escaped on custom HTML pages.
 They will now be unquoted when printed to the screen

 = 1.04 =
-* Made UC a bit more of a 'good citizen' in terms of storing it's options.
+* Made UC a bit more of a 'good citizen' in terms of storing its options.
 No options will be left behind when deleting the plugin now, and when deactivating, all options are compressed to one archive record.
 If reactivating the plugin, the options will be returned to how they were before deactivation.
 * Fixed a bug where the custom text fields might say "empty" by default
 * Ensured compatibility with 3.0-alpha
 * Added a warning message if javascript is disabled in the management screen.